raj-ch017/nma-project/README.md

 # Exploring correlation between Brain Network activation and Personality Trait measures through Task Performance analysis in fMRI Study

-## *This project was conducted by a research group in Neuromatch Academy Computational Neuroscience.
+## *This project was conducted by a project group in Neuromatch Academy Computational Neuroscience.

 In this mini-project that was conducted as part of the [Neuromatch Academy: Computational Neuroscience 2023](https://compneuro.neuromatch.io/tutorials/intro.html), we were interested in...
 - you should detail here with the project specifics...